Lemon balm is one of the most popular medicinal herbs.

 The most common pests that can live indoors and attack your lemon balm are whiteflies and spider mites.

-Whiteflies are small white insects that can suck on plant and take its nutrients, thereby obstructing its growth and damaging their leaves.
+Whiteflies are small white insects that can suck on plants and take their nutrients, thereby obstructing their growth and damaging their leaves.